guyrenny/guy-renny-cloudformation/.github/pull_request_template.md

 # How Has This Been Tested?

 <!-- Please describe the tests that you ran to verify your changes.
 Provide instructions so we can reproduce.
 Please also list any relevant details for your test configuration. -->

+# Checklist:
+- [ ] I have updated the relevant component changelog(s)
+- [ ] This change does not affect any particular component (e.g. it's readme or docs change)